jjakob/gentoo-overlay/README.txt

 	Version 9999 points to my fork https://github.com/jjakob/dma branch "rewriteheaderfrom".
 	Other versions point to official releases.
+	** Note: I do not use it any more, I switched to Postfix with a config that accomplishes the same behavior **

 	To install:
 	  - printf '%s' "virtual/mta::gentoo" > /etc/portage/package.mask/mta